NikosGkoutzas/CarClickerBot/README.md

-Application for Automated Listing Management on car.gr
+Application for Automated Listing Management on www.car.gr

-This Python-based application automates the management of listings on car.gr, ensuring that specific listings are regularly refreshed to appear higher in user searches.
+This Python-based application automates the management of listings on www.car.gr, ensuring that specific listings are regularly refreshed to appear higher in user searches.
 The application operates daily from 7:00 a.m. to 11:55 p.m., performing a total of 200 refreshes distributed evenly throughout the day.
 Application Features:

 1. Automated Listing Refresh:
-The application automatically clicks on listings on car.gr to refresh them.
+The application automatically clicks on listings on www.car.gr to refresh them.
 The 200 refreshes are evenly distributed during the day to maximize the visibility of each listing.

 2. Remote Management via Email:
     The application can be managed remotely by sending emails to a specified address.
 The following actions can be performed via email:
 	•	Add or delete listings.
 	•	Remotely reset the application.
-	•	Change the username and password used to log in to car.gr.
+	•	Change the username and password used to log in to www.car.gr.
 	•	Upgrade the application to a newer version.

 3. Email Notifications and Reporting: